SwisscomTrustServices/itext7-ais-client/README.md

     SignatureRestClient restClient = new SignatureRestClientImpl().withConfiguration(restConfig);

-    // load the AIS client config; this is done once per application lifetime AisClientConfiguration aisConfig = new AisClientConfiguration(10, 10, "${ITEXT_LICENSE_FILE_PATH}");
+    // load the AIS client config; this is done once per application lifetime
+    // Use the ${...} placeholder in order to access env vars AisClientConfiguration aisConfig = new AisClientConfiguration(10, 10, "${ITEXT_LICENSE_FILE_PATH}");

     try (AisClient aisClient = new AisClientImpl(new AisRequestService(), aisConfig, restClient)) {